 Thermomixer?
 This risotto meal is made all in your thermo cooker.
 I love how easy risotto recipes are in the Thermomix!
 Firstly, grate the parmesan cheese in your machine and set it aside.
 Next, finely chop the onion and garlic in your machine.
 Add butter and oil, and sauté.
 Add the remaining ingredients in steps, before letting the risotto rest for 10 minutes to thicken.
 Serve and garnish.

-See the recipe card below for ingredient amounts and detailed steps for both thermo cooker and conventional methods.
+You’ll find the recipe card below, with ingredient amounts and detailed steps for both regular and thermo cooker methods.

 Serving this prawn risotto

-Risottos are best served freshly made.
 I have on occasion though frozen the leftovers for kids’ dinners, but only if I used fresh shellfish to begin with.
 Once defrosted overnight in the refrigerator, I would gently reheat on the stovetop, adding water to loosen the risotto as needed.
-Make sure you’re food safe when freezing, defrosting and reheating food for babies and toddlers.
-For helpful tips on this, Annabel Karmel has a great go-to guide [3] on preparing, freezing and reheating foods👍.

 Happy cooking!